kib66/notes/README.md

-This repository consists of some lecture and seminar notes.
+This repository consists of some lecture and seminar notes, mostly on higher structures.
+Be vigilant for typos and errors.